 However, the real challenge starts now.
 Although bringing a cat home is easier, taking care of them is what really matters.
 Thus, it's best to prepare in advance.

 Don't worry.
-This guide will tell you all the cat essentials you need in order to make your cat feel at home.
+This guide will tell you all the cat essentials to make your cat feel at home.

 Does Cat Adoption Cost Money?